As ruling UK Conservatives meet, businesses clamor for help

 For some, Sunak’s optimism in a speech to a conference of the ruling Conservatives struck a jarring note.
 It came as the combination of coronavirus and Brexit is sending shock waves through the British economy, with soldiers drafted in to ease fuel shortages and businesses scrambling to get enough staff.

-A major factor is post-Brexit immigration rules that mean EU citizens can no longer live and work visa-free in Britain, as they could when the U.K. was a member of the bloc.
-A well as trucking, staff shortages are hitting hotels, bars and restaurants, sectors that once relied heavily on European workers.
+A major factor is post-Brexit immigration rules that mean EU citizens can no longer live and work visa-free in Britain.
+As well as trucking, staff shortages are hitting hotels, bars and restaurants, sectors that once relied heavily on European workers.
 Some hotels in the northern England city of Manchester, where thousands of Conservatives are meeting through Wednesday, have sent guests emails apologizing for being short-staffed.

 Agriculture has also been hard hit, with abattoirs saying they are critically short of butchers.
 Angry farmers, some dressed as pigs, greeted Conservative delegates outside the conference center on Monday, demanding that the government “Save our bacon.”